Miles Breuer: Writing career

 Breuer's first published works of fiction appeared as early as in 1908 in various English-language (e.g. The University of Texas Magazine, and early monthly pulp 10 Story Book) as well as US-based Czech-language publications (e.g. Amerikán Národní Kalendář almanac, monthly Bratrský věstník).
 Breuer had long been interested in scientific romances, particularly those by H. G. Wells.
 When Hugo Gernsback founded the first science fiction magazine, Amazing Stories, Breuer began submitting stories, publishing his first, "The Man with the Strange Head", in the January 1927 issue.
 Only a few months earlier, this story was published in Chicago in Czech as "Muž se zvláštní hlavou" in the yearly Czech-language Amerikán Národní Kalendář almanac for 1927.

 Over the next fifteen years Breuer published two novels, thirty-six shorter stories, and several other items for science fiction magazines, including collaborations with Jack Williamson and Clare Winger Harris.
+"The Fitzgerald Contraction" and "The Time Valve" were among the earliest science fiction stories exploring the time dilation effect.
 A great majority were published in Amazing Stories (a monthly) and Amazing Stories Quarterly.
 Of these stories, at least a dozen were previously published in various non-genre publications, either in English, or Czech, or both languages.

 Several of Breuer's stories have been included in anthologies.
 In the early 21st century, Michael R. Page of the University of Nebraska edited a collection, The Man with the Strange Head and Other Early Science Fiction Stories (2008), comprising ten stories, the novel Paradise and Iron, and Breuer's editorial essay "The Future of Scientifiction".
-This book only covered Breuer´s literary career in SF pulps.
+This book only covered Breuer's literary career in SF pulps.
 It was not until 2019, when his writing in Czech as well as early texts in English were discovered and presented by Jaroslav Olša, Jr. in the Czech SF monthly XB-1 (November 2020).
 Its abbreviated version is a chapbook The Amazing Breuer.
 Early Czech-American Science Fiction Author Miloslav (Miles) J. Breuer (1889-1945) (2020). – chapbook available online.
 Jaroslav Olša, Jr. also wrote Czech-language book Miloslav (Miles) J. Breuer. Česko-americký spisovatel u zrodu moderní science fiction (Miloslav /Miles/ J. Breuer: Czech-American Writer at the Birth of Modern Science Fiction.)
 Praha: Nová vlna 2023, which also includes three Breuer's SF short stories originally written in Czech.
-Expanded version of the Czech-language book is recently published Olša´s monograph Dreaming of Autonomous Vehicles: Miloslav (Miles) J. Breuer, Czech-American Writer, and the Birth of Science Fiction Joshua Tree: Space Cowboy 2025, which also includes unknown early 1924 version of Breuer´s pulp magazine novel Paradise and Iron (1930).
+Expanded version of the Czech-language book is recently published Olša's monograph Dreaming of Autonomous Vehicles: Miloslav (Miles) J. Breuer, Czech-American Writer, and the Birth of Science Fiction Joshua Tree: Space Cowboy 2025, which also includes unknown early 1924 version of Breuer's pulp magazine novel Paradise and Iron (1930).

 Jack Williamson has described Breuer as "among the first and best of the amateurs whose work Gernsback began to print."
 Walter Gillings said that Breuer wrote "some of the most intriguing tales that appeared in the early volumes of Amazing Stories ".
 John Clute described his work as crudely written, but intelligent and noted for new ideas.